 Pine Bark Extract Reduces Menopausal Symptoms

-Researchers from Japan’s Keiju Medical Center have determined that a certain nutraceutical from pine trees can significantly reduce symptoms of menopause and perimenopause.
+In a 2013 study, researchers from Japan’s Keiju Medical Center also found that the same pine bark nutraceutical, Pycnogenol, can significantly reduce symptoms of menopause and perimenopause.

 The women were also given extensive questionnaires, using the standardized Women’s Health Questionnaire, along with the well-known Kupperman index test.